zeroflag/equinox/doc/vars.md

 g1 = 12
 ```

-Try to avoid globals if possible.
+Try to avoid globals and use `var`s if possible.